solimanlance/paper-profit/README.md

   portfolio to file ✔
 - As a user, when I start the application, I want to be given the option to load my portfolio from file ✔

+# Instructions for Grader
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by going into the Buy Stock menu and buying a stock at your desired amount.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by, after purchasing a stock, going into the View Portfolio menu and viewing your owned stock.
+- You can locate my visual component by starting the application; it's a 'splashscreen' loading page that is a gif.
+- You can save the state of my application by entering your desired name in the Login page, going into the Save/Load menu, and clicking on the "Save" button.
+- You can reload the state of my application by entering a name (one that has a previous save state), going into the Save/Load menu, and clicking on the "Load" button.